Capital Improvements and Special Assessments

 Capital Improvements Policies under homeownership programs are listed below:

-For a quick overview of the capital improvements policy by program, please view Capital improvements Policy Chart
+For a quick overview of the capital improvements policy by program, please view the Capital Improvements Policy Chart

 Send in capital improvements for approval